shubhuhidev/mapbox-waypoint-route/README.md

 # copy this file
- Copy paste this file and add it to your html file and run on your browser intials and final location is defined you can use it accordingly click in any respective location to get hte grojson path between that point and two locations
+ Copy paste this file and add it to your html file and run on your browser intials and final location is defined you can use it accordingly click in any respective location to get the geojson path between that point and two locations